Value proposition of Bitcoin

 if you haven’t been censored, or have never been strongly sympathetic with somebody who has been censored by the financial system, then you don’t understand the biggest early use cases of Bitcoin.
 If you have, nobody needs to “convert” you. — Nick Szabo

-Not informed economists compare Bitcoin to finance companies like Visa or Paypal.
-But Bitcoin is not the alternative to private platforms, it is to the underlying system: the monetary base of the fiat system and the Central Banks.
+Bitcoin is sometimes compared to finance companies like Visa or Paypal, but Bitcoin is not the alternative to private platforms, it is to the underlying system: the monetary base of the fiat system and the Central Banks.
 It is a high-value settlement layer that would survive a nuclear war: the full Bitcoin transaction history, exists in over 10,000 copies located in over 90 countries.
 It is has become the most reliable and secure financial network in the world, a base that transfers value on a large scale, upon which consumer payment networks such as Visa or Paypal.

 Bitcoin could also be seen as an alternative to gold bullion.
 Both are scarce by nature, that's why bitcoin is called digital gold.

 E-gold was a popular system that provided fungibility & divisibility to digitized gold bullion, it existed from 1996 to 2009.
 The business was declared illegal and it was easily shutted down due to its centralization.

 -Financial Self-sovereignty: No authority is able to rule over the money of the individual.